-Uses social network analysis for health research; as a postdoctoral researcher in the Minority Health Disparities Initiative, led the conceptualization and analysis of a peer-reviewed social science publication using network data on middle school youth from the prior Biology of Human SEPA project.
+Dr. Robin Gauthier uses social network analysis for health research.
+As a postdoctoral researcher in the Minority Health Disparities Initiative, she led the conceptualization and analysis of a peer-reviewed social science publication using network data on middle school youth from the prior Biology of Human SEPA project.

 Eighth Grade Science Teacher, Irving Middle School

-Experienced middle school science teacher who specializes in hands-on, inquiry-based education.
-Participated in a Biology of Human SEPA workshop on activating youth STEM identities and the 2019 Worlds of Connections SEPA Network Science Institute for Teachers.
+Sarah Gergen is an experienced middle school science teacher who specializes in hands-on, inquiry-based education.
+She participated in a Biology of Human SEPA workshop on activating youth STEM identities and the 2019 Worlds of Connections SEPA Network Science Institute for Teachers.